Content on this page was generated by AI and has not been manually reviewed.

 How scalable is EdgeRouter X for multiple sites?

 EdgeRouter X works well for one-to-one or small hub-and-spoke deployments.
 For many sites, you’ll want a scalable plan: consider higher-end routers or additional EdgeRouter devices to handle more tunnels and more complex routing.
-Free vpn extension for edge: the complete guide to choosing and using free VPN extensions on Microsoft Edge
+Edge secure network vpn missing 2026

 What’s the difference between a site-to-site VPN and a remote-access VPN here?